trilitech/tezos-developer-docs/docs/tutorials/smart-rollup/run.md

   date: 25 October 2023
 ---

-Now that the smart rollup is originated on layer 1, anyone can run a smart rollup node for it.
+Now that the Smart Rollup is originated on layer 1, anyone can run a Smart Rollup node for it.
-Smart rollup nodes are similar to baking nodes, but they run the smart rollup kernel instead of baking Tezos blocks.
+Smart Rollup nodes are similar to baking nodes, but they run the Smart Rollup kernel instead of baking Tezos blocks.
-In these steps, you start a smart rollup node, but note that anyone can run a node based on your kernel, including people who want to verify the rollup's behavior.
+In these steps, you start a Smart Rollup node, but note that anyone can run a node based on your kernel, including people who want to verify the rollup's behavior.

-## Running a smart rollup node
+## Running a Smart Rollup node

 1. Copy the contents of the `preimages` folder to a folder that the rollup node can access by running these commands: